 On March 31, 1999, Midland Credit, through Midland Funding 98-A Corporation, a bankruptcy remote, special purpose subsidiary, entered into a \$35.0 million securitized receivables acquisition facility or "Warehouse facility", structured as a term loan with a final payment date of December 15, 2004.
-As of June 30, 2001, the balance outstanding under this facility amounts to \$9.5 million.
-The facility earns interest at 1.17% plus the one week London interbank offered rate ("LIBOR") per annum or 6.34% at June 30, 2001.
+As of September 30, 2001, the balance outstanding under this facility amounts to \$8.8 million.
+The facility earns interest at 1.17% plus the one-week London interbank offered rate ("LIBOR") per annum or 5.0% at September 30, 2001.
 On January 18, 2000, Midland Receivables 99-1 Corporation, a bankruptcy remote, special purpose subsidiary of Midland Credit, issued securitized non-recourse notes in the amount of \$28.9 million, bearing interest at 10% per annum ("Securitization 99-1").
-The outstanding balance under this facility is \$15.7 million at June 30, 2001.
-The Warehouse facility and Securitization 99-1 are collateralized by certain charged-off receivables with an aggregate carrying amount of approximately \$16.6 million and a cash reserve account of \$1.4 million at June 30, 2001, and are insured through a financial guaranty insurance policy.
+The outstanding balance under this facility is \$13.9 million at September 30, 2001.
+The Warehouse facility and Securitization 99-1 are collateralized by certain charged-off receivables with an aggregate carrying amount of approximately \$15.1 million and a cash reserve account of \$1.4 million at September 30, 2001, and are insured through a financial guaranty insurance policy.
 The Warehouse facility and Securitization 99-1 have been accounted for as financing transactions.

-The Warehouse facility and Securitization 99-1 agreements, as amended, provide, among other things, that Midland Credit (i) must maintain \$2 million of liquidity, (ii) must collect certain minimum amounts on the receivable portfolios within the Warehouse facility and Securitization 99-1, (iii) must maintain on a consolidated basis a minimum net worth of an amount that decreases on a quarterly basis from \$13 million to \$7.3 million, over the period from September 30, 2000 through September 30, 2001 and remains at \$7.3 million thereafter, and (iv) must be reappointed as servicer by the note insurer on a monthly basis subsequent to December 31, 2000.
-The Company was in default of the minimum collections and the net worth covenants at June 30, 2001, for which it has not received waivers.
+The Warehouse facility and Securitization 99-1 agreements, as amended, provide, among other things, that Midland Credit (i) must maintain \$2 million of liquidity, (ii) must collect certain minimum amounts on the receivable portfolios within the Warehouse facility and Securitization 99-1, (iii) must maintain on a consolidated basis a minimum net worth of \$7.3 million, and (iv) must be reappointed as servicer by the note insurer on a monthly basis subsequent to December 31, 2000.
+The Company was in default of the minimum collections and the net worth covenants at September 30, 2001, for which it has not received a waiver.
 To date the Company has not received a notice of default from the trustee of the Warehouse facility and the Securitization 99-1 financing.
-The Company has been reappointed as servicer through October 31, 2001.
+The Company has been reappointed as servicer through December 31, 2001.
 Income related to the Warehouse facility and Securitization 99-1 is being recognized over the estimated lives of the securitized receivables and both the receivables and the corresponding debt remain on the Company's consolidated balance sheet.
 The assets pledged, together with their associated cash flows, would not be available to satisfy claims of the Company's general creditors.